Hvaheterdu/rock-paper-scissors/README.md

 This is a simple **rock-paper-scissors** game between a player and the computer.

-Better solutions are most likely out there, but this was the first time I used the pygame module.

 ## Prerequisite

 This game has been written with Python3 and requires the _pygame_ module.